Jamar Taylor: 2017

 The Cleveland Browns named Taylor their starting cornerback to begin the regular season, alongside Jason McCourty.

 During a Week 2 loss to the Baltimore Ravens, he recorded a career-high nine combined tackles.
 On December 24, 2017, Taylor recorded a half-sack against the Chicago Bears, the first sack of his career.
 He finished the season playing in all 16 games, starting 15, recording a career-high 62 tackles along with 10 pass deflections.

 Arizona Cardinals

 On May 18, 2018, Taylor was traded to the Arizona Cardinals for a sixth round draft pick in the 2020 NFL draft.
-The Cleveland Browns placed Taylor on the trade block after signing free agent cornerbacks T. J. Carrie and E. J. Gaines and drafting Denzel Ward on the first round of the 2018 NFL draft.
+The Cleveland Browns placed Taylor on the trade bloc after signing free agent cornerbacks T. J. Carrie and E. J. Gaines and drafting Denzel Ward on the first round of the 2018 NFL draft.
 He became the sixth Browns player traded by new Browns' general manager John Dorsey.
 He played in 10 games, starting three, before being released on November 19, 2018.